qfall/schemes/README.md

 [<img alt="license" src="https://img.shields.io/badge/License-MPL_2.0-blue.svg?style=for-the-badge" height="20">](https://github.com/qfall/schemes/blob/dev/LICENSE)

 `qFALL` is a prototyping library for lattice-based cryptography.
-This `schemes`-crate collects implementations of lattice-based constructions s.t. the community can reuse them in more complex constructions or protocols.
+This `schemes`-crate collects implementations of lattice-based constructions s.t. anyone can audit, modify, extend, or build on top of them to prototype more involved constructions or protocols.

 ## Quick-Start
 First, ensure that you use a Unix-like distribution (Linux or MacOS).
 Setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if you're using Windows.
 This is required due to this crate's dependency on FLINT.